 Updates from ICFRE Institutes

-A Report on Capacity Building Programme for establishment of Modern Nursery and use of Mycorrhizal Biotechnology in Planting Material Production at Bilaspur organized by ICFRE- HFRI Shimla HFRI: 30 October 2025
+A Report on use of Mycorrhizal Biotechnology in Capacity Building and Planting Material Production for Establishment of Modern Nursery organized by ICFRE- HFRI Shimla.
+HFRI: 30 December 2025

 ICFRE Technologies